ldapjs/node-ldapjs/docs/client.md

 * There is no ability to set "keep old dn."
 It's always going to flag the old dn to be purged.
-* The client code will automagically figure out if the request is a "new superior" request ("new superior" means move to a different part of the tree, as opposed to just renaming the leaf).
+* The client code will automatically figure out if the request is a "new superior" request ("new superior" means move to a different part of the tree, as opposed to just renaming the leaf).